-21. The fill material shall be graded out to the margins of the operational area as shown on Plan 2273/2675A, and defined in Condition 4 above, and the final levels, following the deposit of spoil and replacement of soil, shall conform with the levels shown in cross-sections 1, 2 and 3, as shown on Plan 2273/2675A, or as agreed in writing by the Local Planning Authority.
+21. The fill material shall be deposited to a maximum depth of 2.5 metres above the existing ground level and shall be graded out to the margins of the operational area as shown on Plan 2273/2627A, and defined in Condition 4 above, and the final levels, following the deposit of spoil and replacement of soil, shall conform with the levels shown in cross-sections A-A and B-B, as shown on Plan 2273/2627A, or as agreed in writing by the Local Planning Authority.